 The Entomological Society of America has a clear code of conduct for all our professional meetings.
-Here is the 2018 version, which was updated this year to add more details about reporting and expected behavior.
+Here is the 2020 version, which was updated this year to address conduct in virtual situations.

 Harassment and Safety: ESA is dedicated to providing a safe, hospitable, and productive environment for everyone attending our events, regardless of ethnicity, religion, disability, physical appearance, gender, gender identity, or sexual orientation.
 It is important to remember that a community where people feel uncomfortable or threatened is neither healthy nor productive.
 Accordingly, ESA prohibits intimidating, threatening, or harassing conduct during our conferences.
 This policy applies to speakers, staff, volunteers, and attendees.
 Conference participants violating these rules may be sanctioned or expelled from the conference, at the discretion of ESA leadership.